chenghaoc/scrollbear/README.md

 ##### Scrollbear.start(target [, changedItems])

-The target should be the one whose has the complete height, and the parent need to have the scroll bar.
-Start to maintain the scroll bar for the target.
+The target should be the one contains your long data (such as article content).
+Notice that the direct parent node of this target should be the node which has scroll bar.
+If scroll bar is on the document node, then
 #### Development

 #### License